FALLFEST 2024

 If you are new and need help learning how to set up and run your equipment, we’ve got you covered.
 Need gear?
 The mining community is always willing to share.
 We will have some loaner equipment available, and there will be experienced folks willing to help you, but the best option is to join the common dig (learn how a drywasher works and pan concentrates).
 Reach out to one of our volunteers on site.
 There will also be a panning station set up to use anytime.

 Another HUGE shout out and thank you to all those who volunteered last year!
 You guys made it a successful outing!
-We are ever grateful!
+We are ever so grateful!
 If you would like to volunteer to help us with chores, please email or call us, we could use your help- we appreciate you!
 Many hands make for a fun outing for everyone.

 A big THANK YOU to the Mining Journal for publishing the ‘PLP UPDATE’ article every month and our Grand Raffle ad.
 They will have complimentary magazines available at Fallfest.
 A huge thank you to the Mining Journal! www.icmj.com

-We are looking forward to seeing old friends and making new friends at our big gathering.
+Your PLP Board of Directors are looking forward to seeing our old friends and making new friends at our big gathering.
 Remember, we are still committed to “Exercising our granted Rights while we Make Mining, Reclamation and Multiple Use on Public Land Great Again!”

-Registration closes as soon as it fills up, no later than Oct.
-2nd
+Registration closes as soon as it fills up, no later than September 30.

 PLP CALL TO ACTION